Carlo Maria Martini: Sacramentum caritatis

 In March 2007, some advocates of gay rights interpreted him as openly criticising the attitude of the Church authorities.
-While speaking at the Church of the Nativity in Bethlehem to a congregation of over 1,300 visitors, he remarked that "the Church does not give orders."
+While speaking at the Church of the Nativity in Bethlehem to a congregation of over 1,300 visitors, he remarked that "the Church does not give orders".
 Martini stated: "It is necessary to listen to others, and when speaking to use terms that they understand."
 These remarks came days after Pope Benedict XVI published the 140-page apostolic exhortation Sacramentum caritatis, a document giving the conclusions of the 2005 Ordinary General Assembly of the Synod of Bishops.
 Critics interpreted this document as an attempt to influence Catholic politicians, particularly when in 2007 the Italian government was unsuccessfully trying to pass legislation offering legal recognition of same-sex unions.

 Social work

-Furthermore, he promoted combating social ills, often calling for greater action to be taken in assisting socially underprivileged.
+Furthermore, he promoted combating social ills, often calling for greater action to be taken to assist the socially underprivileged.
 Martini wished that the Church rekindle a "burning fire in the heart" of men and women today.